Antithesis of a Revelation, 2018-25

 The house was ablaze, but I feared looking back.
 What if I too was a pillar of salt?

+Now in my 30s, I am grappling with the complexities of their relationship with each other and their individual relationships with me.
 For several years, my work pulled back—away from the specifics of my lived experiences and onto more universal topics.
-Resentment kept me from focusing on this now foreign domestic landscape.
+Resentment towards my father kept me from focusing on this now foreign domestic landscape.
 Still, I photographed.
 The resulting images are a collection of dissociative moments.
 My camera had become a form of armor.
-It took me outside of the present and allowed me to exist alongside my father, a cartographic tool for navigating our collective guilt.
+It took me outside of the present and allowed me to exist alongside him, a cartographic tool for navigating our collective guilt.